ezweave/pretty-functional/chapters/one/one.md

 # Three Key Concepts

-There are three concepts in functional programming that we need to have some knowledge of before we really start writing code:
+There are three concepts in functional programming that we need to have some knowledge of before we really start writing code, I've introduced some of these already, but let's be explicit:

 - __Immutability__
 - __Pure functions__
 - __Currying__

-A little on each, and we'll demonstrate their use _shortly_.
+A little on each, and I'll demonstrate their use _shortly_.

 __Immutability__ is the idea that we don't change any data in place.
 Data comes in, new data (most likely copied data) comes out.
 If you remember some language concepts, what we're really doing is _passing by value_.
-Javascript libraries that lend themselves to functional programming exculsively operate in this manner.
+Javascript libraries that lend themselves to functional programming exclusively operate in this manner.
 We'll elaborate on this more later, but JavaScript doesn't _really_ support pass by reference, at a language level.
 Even an object is actually a value and not a reference, but that nuance leads to a [rabbit hole of stupid arguments](https://stackoverflow.com/questions/2835070/is-there-thing-like-pass-by-value-pass-by-reference-in-javascript).

-Don't mutate data, we'll demonstrate this shortly.
+Don't mutate data, I'll demonstrate this shortly.

 A __pure function__ is one that doesn't modify any values outside of its scope.
 This goes back to our talk on _functions_, _methods_, and _procedures_.
 What happens between braces (or not between braces as you will see) is the end of it.
 No extra values are set on the global scope.
 A database isn't written to.
 The last bit is important.
 We can compose calls to, say, a REST API with functional code, but that's technically _unpredictable_.
 It is outside of our control.
-We want to seperate our data operations from say acquiring or writing data.
+We want to separate our data operations from say acquiring or writing data.
 The _logic_ needs to be stand alone.
 This will benefit you greatly, in the very near future.
 In practice, you _will_ have to deal with I/O (let's consider all such things: writing or reading from a database, a REST call, an external library) _non-deterministic_.
 You can still write functional code that interacts with _non-deterministic_ entities, you just _compose_ it differently.
+Of course, when we delve into problems with `rxjs` you will see that it has unique ways of handling calls that might be _non-deterministic_, but for now, I'm not going to bother with that.

-Lastly, __currying__, we talked about _closures_ and _currying_ is really utilizing the JavaScript notion of a closure to capture variables at different stages.
+Lastly, __currying__, I talked about _closures_ and _currying_ is really utilizing the JavaScript notion of a closure to capture variables at different stages.
 This is also called _capturing lexical state_.
 This is a very powerful, very useful tool in functional programming.

 # Functional FizzBuzz